rfoltz/Udacity-DevOps-Project-1/README.md

 - a public ip
 - load balancer
 - availability set for the virtual machines
 - Linux virtual machines (3 by default)
 - 1 managed disk per instance
 1. Run `terraform init` to prepare your directory for terraform

-2. Modify the `variable.tf` file if necessary, this contains the variables for the resource group name, prefix for most resources, number of vm's to create, and location.
+2. Modify the `vars.tf` file if necessary, this contains the variables for the resource group name, prefix for most resources, number of vm's to create, and location.
 If number of VM's and Location are not specified they will default to `3` instances and `Canada East` respectively.
+You will need to change the `packer_resource_group` variable if you used a different resource group name for the packer image.

 3. Review the `main.tf` to confirm that is creating the correct resources for your needs.